ropensci/medrxivr/README.md

 ## Download PDFs

 Pass the results of your search above to the `mx_download()` function to download a copy of the PDF for each record.
-Note: PDFs are saved using the value of the `node` column in the dataset, which serves as a unique identifier for each record.
+Note: downloaded PDFs are named using the value of the `node` column in the dataset, which serves as a unique identifier for each record.

 ``` r